 Data Loading and Saving¶

-- DICOM, which is a widely used and sophisticated set of standards for digital radiology.
-DICOM data can be only loaded through the DICOM browser, after importing to the DICOM database.
+- Load: get data objects into the scene, by double-clicking on items in the DICOM browser.
 The DICOM browser is accessible from the toolbar using the DICOM button .
 More information about DICOM can be found on the Slicer wiki.

-- Loading can happen in two ways: drag&drop file on the Slicer window, or by using the Load Data button on the toolbar .
+- Loading can happen in two ways: drag&drop file on the application window, or by using the Load Data button on the toolbar .